MichaelTMiyoshi/LearningWithMiyoshi/README.md

 There are folders for each of the different classes that I teach.
 Each class also has folders with documents that people can download.

+Below are some explantory notes about competency grading.
+And at the bottom are some notes for educators and a reference section.

 ## Competency Grading

 Here is a brief explanation of competency grading.